derryleng/arch-manual-install/README.md

 # Arch Manual Installation

+> See my alternative scripted installation [here](https://github.com/derryleng/arch-scripted-install).

 This is a minimal Arch installation for my own setup.
 I wrote this to keep track of the steps I have taken and it is definitely not a replacement for the far more detailed and comprehensive guide on the ArchWiki (which can be found [here](https://wiki.archlinux.org/title/Installation_guide)).

 ## Table of Contents